elabbarw/n8n-nodes-md2docx/README.md

 If developing locally, run:
 ```
 npm install
-npm run build
+n8n-node build
+n8n-node dev
 ```
-Then point n8n to your local community node folder per the docs.
+This will launch an instance of N8N, where you can test out the node locally.

 ## Node: Markdown to DOCX

 - **Display name**: Markdown to DOCX
 - **Name**: mdToDocx
 - **Group**: transform
-- **Version**: 1
+- **Version**: 1.0.0

 ### Parameters